lamdu/lamdu/doc/MainLoop.md

 Bottle.Main's main-loop builds on top the lower layers to work in terms of the high-level `Widget` type.

-This is main-loop gets used in Lamdu's `main` function.
+This main-loop gets used in Lamdu's `main` function.